vtex-apps/release-notes/docs/2019-week-39-40/user-identifier-extension.md

 # User Identifier Extension

 The Login component just gained a new improvement: the User Identifier Extension.
-Through it, users can now login using other user identifiers in your store, without these necessarily being their e-mails.
+Through it, users can now log in using other user identifiers in your store, without these necessarily being their e-mails.

 ## What has changed